Protecting yourself and your family

 Life insurance can safeguard your family’s future in the event of your death.
 You pay monthly premiums, and it pays out a lump sum if you die before a certain time (such as before your mortgage is paid off).
 This can be invaluable if you are a major or sole household earner.
 Life insurance providers have a good record of paying out on claims, with a payout rate of around 98 per cent.

-If you have a mortgage then life insurance is compulsory – however, you don’t have to choose the policy offered by your provider.
+If you have a mortgage then life insurance (to cover the mortgage term) is highly advisable, and if you have a partner or dependants then you should definitely get some.
+This ensures that the mortgage will be paid off in full if you should die.
+However, you don’t have to choose the policy offered by your provider.
 An adviser can help you find one better suited to your personal needs.

 Some kinds of life insurance can be used to mitigate the effects of inheritance tax.
 The policy pays out into a trust upon the holder’s death, and this money is then used to pay the tax bill.
 Talk to your adviser about setting this up to ensure you get it right.